bgins/wat-frontend/readme.md

 This command will parse all tests in `tests/programs/` and output the results to `tests/programs/parse/`.
 The output directory name matches the name of the phase run over the tests.

+At the moment, `docheck` does not test the typechecker.

 ## Validation